Turkish inspired costumes for women became very popular for masquerades in the second quarter of the 18th century.

 Thank you very much and have a great day yourself!

-letskorean asked: I'm sure you've seen this already, but I thought I'd send in case you haven't!!
+letskorean said: I'm sure you've seen this already, but I thought I'd send in case you haven't!!
 I can't submit links so go to Youtube and search '100 YEARS / STYLE / EAST LONDON'. :)

 A friend sent this to me the same day you did, but I actually saw yours first :) Thank you!